Last Updated on

 Sadly, Tom Smith died in 1869 aged just 46.
 But the business was taken over by his three sons, and thrived.
 Walter Smith introduced the idea of paper hats and, gradually, the love mottoes were replaced with jokes.
 In London’s Finsbury Square, where the company moved having outgrown Tom’s original premises in Goswell Road, his sons Thomas and Walter erected a drinking fountain in memory of their mother.
 Tom Smith & Co produced exotic and exclusive crackers with luxury gifts inside for the high-end market, as well as making crackers based on themes (for example, spinsters and bachelors!) and for special events.
 The company was granted its first Royal Warrant in 1906.
 I like the story Peter Kimpton tells on his website, of a British Tommy writing home from the Western Front and saying that one of his pals had received a box of Tom Smith’s Crackers which he shared with his chums during the unofficial Christmas Truce of 1914.
 In the 1920s, the company even produced a cracker – 18 feet long – for a London banquet, from which waitresses emerged, distributing gifts.
 Sounds like my kind of lunch.

 In 1953, Tom Smith & Co merged with Caley’s Crackers and everything moved to Norwich.
 Today, the Tom Smith brand is owned by International Greetings based in South Wales.
-Most crackers are now made in China.
-I am trying to find out how many are pulled in Britain each year – one estimate I saw was 300 million; when I find out, I’ll update this piece.
+I tried to find out how many crackers are pulled in the UK each year – one estimate I saw was 300 million, which would make more than four each (a trifle excessive, methinks).

-I’m grateful to Peter Kimpton for his help – if you want to know more about crackers, visit his website at the King of Crackers.
-He also supplied the two older looking images.
+I’m grateful to Peter Kimpton for his help – if you want to know more about crackers, visit his fascinating website at the King of Crackers.
+He also supplied the two older looking images for this article.